dazzimonti/fable.bayesRecon/README.md

 ### Example 2: discrete forecast distributions

-We consider the same hierarchy of Example 1; however, we assume that the base forecasts are discrete, which is a common choice for count time series.
+We consider the same hierarchy as Example 1; however, we assume that the base forecasts are discrete, which is a common choice for count time series.